How Much Is a Storage Unit?

 couple working on their self storage unit

-How Much Does a Storage Unit Cost in 2025?
+How Much Is a Storage Unit?

 Storage unit costs vary significantly based on several factors, from the size you need to your location and the features you require.
 Understanding these variables will help you budget effectively and find the best storage solution for your specific needs.

-Average Storage Unit Costs
+Average Storage Unit Costs in 2026

 Here's how storage unit costs break down by size category:

+• Large units (over 200 sq. ft., e.g., 10x20): Starting at $120 and going up to $250 per month.
 Large storage spaces can hold contents from a three to four-bedroom home, including major appliances and furniture sets.

 Factors Affecting Storage Unit Costs